MichaelShaw/tavern/README.md

 # Santorini
 - Make iterative deepening a little smarter.
 If you reach a winning position terminate.
 If you reach a losing position terminate with result from last known pass if possible.
+- Properly nest our state.
+"Game" should contain CPU as well as tentative stuff, proper nesting prevents enganglement.
 - Add alpha beta pruning
 - Add move ordering
 - Add better heuristic